Best Hotspot Data Plans 2024

 Starting price

-If a hotspot user needs a deluxe option for a high-flying mobile lifestyle, this is the hotspot plan to pick.
+When you want plenty of hotspot data and a network you can rely on from almost anywhere, this is the data plan to pick.
 Verizon’s Pro plan gives you a big, 100GB chunk of high-speed internet data to work with and the fastest 5G speeds possible.

 Pros: